kihyunee/gut_resistotype/README.md

 We used COG, the 2014 update version, accessed through NCBI FTP at December 2018 using the following link [COG 2014 protein fasta](https://ftp.ncbi.nih.gov/pub/COG/COG2014/data/prot2003-2014.fa.gz)

-Our analysis using COG is focused at the list of [40 universally single-copy orthologs]()
+Our analysis using COG is focused at the list of [40 universally single-copy orthologs, SCGs](https://github.com/kihyunee/gut_resistotype/blob/data/list_speci_universal_single_copy_genes.cogs)

+Mapping between the gi numbers used in COG protein sequence headers to the 40 SCGs is needed and provided in this link: [gi-to-COG mapping for the SCGs](https://github.com/kihyunee/gut_resistotype/blob/data/gi_to_cog.tab.scg_only)

 ## From assembled metagenomes to annotated ORFs